dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/loggermessage.md

 [!code-csharp[Main](loggermessage/sample/Internal/LoggerExtensions.cs?name=snippet1)]

-For the `Action`, specify a log level, a unique event identifier, and the message template.
-For a request for the Index page of the sample app, the log level is `Information`, the event id is `1`, and the template is a string:
+For the `Action`, specify a log level, a unique event identifier (`EventId`) with the name of the static extension method, and the message template.
+For a request for the Index page of the sample app, the log level is `Information`, the event id is `1` with the name of the `IndexPageRequested` method, and the template is a string:

 [!code-csharp[Main](loggermessage/sample/Internal/LoggerExtensions.cs?name=snippet5)]

+When you supply the name of the method with your event id, it's used by structured logging stores to provide richer event logging than supplying a numbered event id alone.

 The `Action` is invoked through a strongly-typed extension method.
 In the sample app, the method that logs a message for an Index page GET request is `IndexPageRequested`: